its-anurag-p/JavaScript/JavaScript Basics/readme.txt

 If you have a lot of JavaScript, prefer to have it on an external reference file method.
 If you have a little bit, then you can do it internally.

-The extension for javascript is .js
+To save the JavaScript files the extension is .js

 Using chrome browser:
 developer tools for chrome: 1> launch chrome